 - Play 2 Progress

 Applicants must be entering 9th-12th grade.
-Deadline for application is March 18.
-The High School Internship will run Monday-Thursday for 4 weeks beginning June 20, 2022.
+The High School Internship will run in-person, Monday-Thursday for 4 weeks beginning June 26, 2023.
 Class credit available.

 Junior Achievement of Southern California (JA SoCal) is a non-profit organization that provides financial literacy, career readiness and entrepreneurship education to K-12 students, empowering them to succeed.
 JA SoCal is headquartered in Los Angeles and is part of a national network of JA non-profit offices around the country.
 We train volunteers to teach JA lessons to students in their classrooms (in person or virtually).
 JA lessons teach students about how to manage money, how to plan wisely for their future careers and success, and how to think like an entrepreneur.
 Our program team will be supporting JA classes with approximately 20,000 students this school year, including virtual and in-person learning experiences.

 The Development Intern works with a small team that is responsible for all fundraising, special events, marketing and communications for our organization.
 The Development Intern will work closely with the team members to provide much needed support assistance in our local funder research, organization and filing of marketing materials, marketing media and resources, assistance with preparation for specific event and specific funder outreach as needed, preparation for upcoming special events, editing and replicating graphic outreach materials as intern skills permit, and other organizational projects as needed.